major macro economic indicators

 - Member of the Eurasian Economic Union since 2015 (Russia, Belarus, Kazakhstan and Armenia)

-- Landlocked country with very high energy dependency
+- Landlocked country with challenging geography and high energy dependency

-- Political and social instability, regional and inter-ethnic tensions
+- Political and social instability linked to weak institutions, the high poverty rate and inter-ethnic tensions

 - Difficult relations with neighbours over issues such as water management and borders